 Move to the lower outside edge of the line and repeat the action.

-Make sure that with each small stitch the thread is under the needle.
+Make sure that with each small stitch, the thread is under the needle.

 Continue working until the shape or line is filled.

 Cretan stitch works very well if you stack it row upon row.
-In this sample I worked two narrow lines of the stitch. each stitch itself is wide but the arms are thin as each bite of the fabric I took was small.
+In this sample, I worked two narrow lines of the stitch. each stitch itself is wide but the arms are thin, as each bite of the fabric I took was small.
 I worked both rows in cotton perle #5.

-Here is another sample also worked in cotton perle #5 but in this case the arms of the stitch are wider because with each stitch I took a larger bite of the fabric.
+Here is another sample, also worked in cotton perle #5 but in this case, the arms of the stitch are wider because with each stitch I took a larger bite of the fabric.

-In this sample on crazy quilting I added bugle beads to the space between the arms.
+In this sample on crazy quilting, I added bugle beads to the space between the arms.

-Have Pintangle emailed to your inbox
+Follow Pintangle and have it delivered to your inbox

 You can have Pintangle delivered to your inbox by using the ‘subscribe’ feature in the sidebar.
 Enter your email address, and when you get the confirmation email make sure you say yes.
 Then you are all set!
 If you are on a mobile or tablet you will need to scroll to the bottom to find the ‘subscribe’ feature 🙂